olegkorobeynikov/BitlyTestTask/README.md

 These are smoke tests for https://www.qrcode-monkey.com/

 ## Scenarios
 Since I don't have access to the site's metrics, I've selected what I believe are two of the most frequent and critical scenarios of service use by users.
+Also wthout metrics, it's hard to guess how often customization is used, but so far I haven't included it in the my smoke tests.
+But the architecture of the solution allows me to do so.

 Since the main value of the service is generation of QR codes, I decided to check the final QR code files.